redis-developer/redisbloom-moby-dick/python/README.md

 * [`BF.ADD`](https://redis.io/commands/bf.add/) adds an item to a Bloom Filter, if the item may already exist in the Bloom Filter then nothing happens, and this may sometimes be in error as this is a probabilistic data structure.
 * [`PFADD`](https://redis.io/commands/pfadd/) adds an item to a Hyperloglog, potentially updating the count of distinct items seen.
 As this is a probabilistic data structure and hash collisions may occur, the count will be an approximation.
 * [`TOPK.ADD`](https://redis.io/commands/topk.add/) adds an item to a Top K, giving it an initial score of 1.
 If the item already exists, the score is incremented by 1.
 As this is a probabilistic data structure and hash collisions may occur, the scores will be approximations and not entirely accurate.
+* [`CMS.INCRBY`](https://redis.io/commands/cms.incrby/) Increases the count of item by increment.
+Multiple items can be increased with one call.

 Finally, let's check out some statistics about each of the data structures...